abbottwhitley/autonomous_vehicle_design/python_practice/README.md

 <p>Performing this looping operation on a list is computationally expensive.
 We define <i>computationally expensive</i> as an operation that takes a lot of processing time or storage resources such as RAM and CPU bandwidth.</p><br><br>

-<p>The following example times these operations for a list and array of the same size.
+<p>The following example computes scalar multiplication execution time for a list and array of the same size.
 Iterating through the list takes significantly longer than the array multiplication. </p><br><br>

 ```